intel-analytics/ipex-llm/docs/readthedocs/source/doc/Chronos/QuickStart/chronos-autots-quickstart.md

 ---

-**In this guide we will demonstrate how to use _Zouwu AutoTS_ for automated time seires forecasting in 4 simple steps.**
+**In this guide we will demonstrate how to use _Chronos AutoTS_ for automated time seires forecasting in 4 simple steps.**

 ### **Step 0: Prepare Environment**